No real gentleman weighs more than 300 pounds. –William Howard Taft

 We weren’t actually porking up “at the turn of the century.”
 Sorry Scott.

 In fact the increased availability of food that he’s so worried about actually began in the 1920s, not the 1950s.
+It is responsible for better nutrition in general, which is why people were taller by the 1960s.

 And want to know what the advice was about keeping to a healthy weight in the 1920s?
 You know, back when the average woman weighed 140 pounds instead of 162?
 Reader’s Digest has helpfully reprinted part of its 1920 article about weight loss here.
 Among some choice quotes: